 5) The Camaraderie: Show up at any Scottish golf course in mid-winter, and you’ll be welcomed warmly for your hardiness, your golf passion, and your good sense.
 Head over on a buddy trip, and you and your pals will return closer friends than ever, having enjoyed a special esprit de corps (similar to the bond shared by Siberian mailmen).
 Yes, to walk a brisk 18 holes in winter with three good friends, the wind lashing your cheeks, the crusty linksland crunching beneath your feet, is to know a noble sort of joy.

 What’s the worst weather you’re willing to endure for golf?
-Would you risk going to Scotland for a golf trip in the winter?
+Would you risk St. Andrews golf in the winter?
 Let us know in the comments below!